kirankunigiri/Apple-Signal/README.md

 `inviteAuto()` - Automatically invites all detected devices, and continues to look for more until stopped

 `inviteUI() -> UIViewController, iOS Only` - This method returns a custom View Controller that you should present so that the user can see a list of available devices, and invite them by tapping on them.
-This view can be fully customized by editing the Family.storyboard source file or the `InviteTableViewController` class in the source.
+This view can be fully customized by editing the Signal.storyboard source file or the `InviteTableViewController` class in the source.

 `acceptAuto()` - Automatically accepts any invites received until stopped